dbuscombe-usgs/doodle_labeller/README.md

 The software can be used to:

-1. label multiple images at once, without pre-masking, with 2 or more classes
+1. label single or multiple images at once, with 2 or more classes, with and without pre-masking
-2. label a single image, with pre-masking (mask out imagery with a previously created binary mask), with 2 or more classes
-3. merge multiple label images together, each with with 2 or more classes
+2. merge multiple label images together, each with with 2 or more classes

 The program will read 1- and 3-band imagery in all common file formats supported by [opencv](https://docs.opencv.org/2.4/modules/highgui/doc/reading_and_writing_images_and_video.html).
 4+ band imagery must be in formats supported by the [tifffile](https://pypi.org/project/tifffile/) library.
 Geotiff imagery is read and written using [rasterio](https://rasterio.readthedocs.io/en/latest/)

-### Known issues

-This software is undergoing development and is subject to frequent change.
-In particular, 1d and 4d imagery has not been extensively tested so please expect bugs.
-Proper documentation is forthcoming.

-I know the brush thickness buttons doesn't change on the present tile - I am working on a fix

 ### Getting set up video